How to Use Partner Scoring to Increase Channel ROI

 You may also want to think about measuring external, complementary, third-party product attach rate as part of your consumption model.
 Why?
 Because this is a simple way to demonstrate your value to your partners as you allow them to expand their footprint within their customers.

-It is most commonly achieved through seat expansion, but other expansion techniques aren’t an upsell, or a cross-sell.
+Customer expansion is most commonly achieved through seat expansion, but can include other expansion techniques that aren’t defined as an upsell or a cross-sell.

 For most companies, this is a pretty linear model.
 You charge a fee for the essential product and then additional costs per user.
 As the customer expands the number of users, the consumption value increases.